The Show

 What is sold at the Round Top antique show?+

 Virtually everything with age and character: European and American furniture, paintings and folk art, Depression-era glass, architectural salvage, vintage jewelry, antique textiles and rugs, Mid-Century Modern pieces, garden antiques, vintage clothing, pottery and ceramics, and industrial pieces.
 Price ranges from $10 vintage finds at the open fields to six-figure museum-quality pieces at the curated venues.
+Browse by category below to narrow it down.

 What should I bring to the Round Top antique show?+